ameenturaab/track-NMPC/README.md

 # track-NMPC
-Tracking a path using NMPC
+Tracking a path using NMPC on a raspberry pi 3+